Philippe-Guerrier/pulseflow-ai-offline-music-recommender/README.md

 ### Configure your music library

 Before running any scripts, open `config.yaml` and set the `music_dir` field to the absolute path of your music collection.
-This path is not committed to the repository—leaving it blank in version control ensures you don’t leak personal file locations.
+This path is not committed to the repository-leaving it blank in version control ensures you don’t leak personal file locations.
 Once set, all scripts will use it by default, so you don’t need to pass `--music-dir` on the command line.

 ## Usage